 “I knew twins called Tim and Tom,” another commenter posted.

-“I know of some twins named Dave and David,” a woman admitted.
+“I know of some twins named Dave and David.”
+Which, hang on, is exactly the same name.

 Same, same but different